Lymphedema and Exercise FAQs

 Will exercise make my lymphedema worse?

-No. Research has shown us that in women with breast cancer related lymphedema, exercise is safe.
-In fact, women who participated in a supervised, slowly progressive weight lifting program had a 50% reduction in the likelihood of lymphedema flares during the time of the study.
+No. Research has shown us that in people with breast cancer related lymphedema, exercise is safe.
+In fact, people who participated in a supervised, slowly progressive weight lifting program had a 50% reduction in the likelihood of lymphedema flares during the time of the study.

 Why should I wear compression when I exercise?